AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-09-01-optimizing-images-for-the-web.md

 </picture>
 ```

+{% aside %}
-> Notice that the `src` and `srcset` attributes now point to placeholder images.
+  Notice that the `src` and `srcset` attributes now point to placeholder images.
 We'll discuss how that works in a bit.
+{% endaside %}

 I'm naming these attributes `data-srcset` and `data-src`, respectively, but you can name them anything you want since they're just [custom data attributes](https://developer.mozilla.org/en-US/docs/Learn/HTML/Howto/Use_data_attributes).